isabella232/ContentTypeDeploymentPnP/SharePoint Online/README.md

 * Content Type(s) to be created will have the Site Content Type 'Document' for it's Parent Content Type.
 * Column group name supplied to the script (when prompted) will have all it's columns added to the Content Type(s).
 If your current Email Columns exist in a group with other columns, please add them to a new Column group to use with this script
 * When using this script to add the Email Columns to an existing Content Type, this existing Content Type must be a Site Content Type, and it may be updated to inherit from the 'Document' Site Content Type in the process.

-### Restrictions

-* Only works for SharePoint Online or 2016/2019 environments.
-SharePoint 2013 is not supported with this script.
 * Only works with Site Content Types (for both creation and adding Email Columns to existing) inheriting from the 'Document' Site Content Type.
 These Site Content Types can however still be added to locations within subsites/subwebs.

 ## SharePoint Online